Plandemic

-Plandemic: The Hidden Agenda Behind Covid-19 and Plandemic: Indoctornation are a 2020 conspiracy theory video and film, respectively.
-Both were produced by Mikki Willis and promote misinformation about the COVID-19 pandemic.
-They feature Judy Mikovits, a discredited American researcher who has been described as an anti-vaccine activist.
-The first video, in addition to promoting various conspiracy theories, also features Willis and Mikovits discussing viruses in general and Mikovits herself.
-Willis produced the first video with a low budget under the name of his production company Elevate Films.
-Three months after its Internet release, Indoctornation, which includes more interviewees, was released by conspiracy distributor London Real.
+Plandemic is a trilogy of conspiracy theory films produced by Mikki Willis, promoting misinformation about the COVID-19 pandemic.
+They feature Judy Mikovits, a discredited American researcher and prominent anti-vaccine activist.
+The first video, Plandemic: The Hidden Agenda Behind Covid-19, was released on May 4, 2020, under Willis's production company Elevate Films.
+The second film, Plandemic Indoctornation, which includes more interviewees, was released on August 18 by Brian Rose's distributor of conspiracy theory related films, London Real.
+Later on June 3, 2023, Plandemic 3: The Great Awakening was released on The Highwire, a website devoted to conspiracy theories run by anti-vaccine activist Del Bigtree.

 Upon its release, the first video went viral, becoming one of the most widespread pieces of COVID-19 misinformation, its popularity most attributed to online word-of-mouth.
-It was quickly removed by multiple online platforms, but this failed to stop its proliferation, and it might still be spreading secretly through various platforms.
-It had also contributed to the increasing rebellion against health protocols.
+It was quickly removed by multiple online platforms, but this failed to stop its proliferation.
+The video also plausibly contributed to non-compliance with health protocols.
 Due to social media companies' preparedness for its release, Plandemic: Indoctornation received less attention.

-Scientists and health professionals criticized The Hidden Agenda Against Covid-19 and Indoctornation for their misleading claims, while Willis's filmmaking style has been cited as lending to their conspiratorial and brainwashing nature.
-The latter was specifically poorly received for its narrative quality.
-After an outcry on the first video, Willis expressed doubt about Mikovits's claims but still defended her, with Indoctrination being self-described as a "response video" to debunkers.
+Scientists and health professionals have criticized all the installments of the trilogy for their misleading claims, while Willis's filmmaking style employing various modes of persuasion has been cited as lending to a conspiratorial and brainwashing character of the film.
+Responding to the outcry directed at the first video, Willis expressed doubt about Mikovits's claims but continued to defend her, with Indoctornation being self-described as a "response video" to debunkers.
+The Great Awakening was also subject to debunking by fact-checkers.